Who Is Jorge Colindres?

 If You're an Engineer Building with AI Systems

-Jorge's approach is ruthlessly problem-first.
+Radical's approach is ruthlessly problem-first.
 Before you build a bigger model, before you optimize for speed, understand what you're trying to solve.
 Then build the minimal system that solves it.
 Radical didn't say "we need the best ML model."
 They said "we need to discover materials faster," which led to ML + robotics + the feedback loop.
 The moat isn't any single tool — it's the system that captures data nobody else can.
 Take that lesson: your competitive advantage is probably not in the architecture.
 It's in the data you can accumulate that others can't.

 If You're Early in Your Career

 Jorge's path is nonlinear: founding engineer → VC investor → founder.
 That jump looks risky, but it wasn't random.
 He spent a year learning the landscape, understanding what was possible, and then betting everything on a thesis.
 The lesson isn't "take big risks."
 It's "do the homework first, then commit fully."
 He read 200 papers.
 He didn't just have a hunch.
 And once he committed, he didn't hedge — 5 days a week in person, working through the pain because he'd already made the decision that the problem was worth it.
-Long-term thinking means you accept that the first 5 years will be hard, so you might as well go all-in.
+Long-term thinking means accepting that the first 5 years will be hard, so you might as well go all-in.

 If You're Considering Joining Radical AI

 Radical selects for mission alignment over pedigree.
 70-80% of the team doesn't come from materials science.
 They came because they believe the scientific method needs to be rebuilt.
 That means Radical is betting on your ability to think and iterate in genuinely novel territory, not your materials science credentials.
 You'll work in-person 5 days a week because that's the pace required to move fast on something this ambitious.
-And you'll have direct access to the lab and the torch tests and the proof points — the moments that make the abstraction real.
+And you'll have direct access to the lab, the torch tests, and the proof points — the moments that make the abstraction real.
 If you want to see the physical manifestation of the problem you're solving, Radical does that.

 Go Deeper